 Lucy — I've looked after several dogs, all with different backgrounds and personalities and who have all gone on to lovely adoptive homes.

 Kathleen — I've cared for a lot of kittens who had no human contact until they were about 6 weeks of age.
 These kittens are a lot more timid than others, so they need more handling.
 They do come around to people, though, and it's very rewarding to see them transform from a frightened kitten to a confident, playful one.
 At the moment I'm caring for Flossie and Fangio, two lovely kittens who were rescued with their mum and three siblings from a pound in regional Victoria.
 They are really affectionate, and love cuddling up to each other on my lap.
 [Animals Australia note: Since this interview was published, Flossie and Fangio have both found wonderful adoptive homes!]

 Lucy — Having animals in your home!
 And it's so rewarding to know that you are helping save a life.
 Also, it's a shorter-term commitment than adopting, and you can choose how often you do it.

 Kathleen — It's a lot of fun!
 You get to meet a lot of animals, each with their own distinct personality.
 It's also wonderful to know that you've helped save an animal from being killed in a pound and to see them find a loving new home.
-One time I was chatting to someone via the Animals Australia Unleashed page, and it turned out she had adopted a kitten from me years before!
+One time I was chatting to someone via an online forum, and it turned out she had adopted a kitten from me years before!
 She said what a great cat Tinkerbell was.
 That really made my day!

 What's the biggest challenge?